 NOLs incurred by a taxpayer in the taxable year may be carried forward indefinitely.
 It is not possible to carry back NOLs.
 An NOL carried forward to offset taxable income of subsequent taxable years may be adjusted for inflation from the last day of the month prior to the close of the taxable year in which the NOL was incurred through the last day of the month prior to the end of the taxable year in which the NOL is utilized.

-Even though the ITL does not allow companies to consolidate for tax purposes, until 2020 a company with NOLs that received dividends from other Chilean entities was entitled to offset those dividends against its NOLs.
-That offset entitled the company to treat the first category tax paid by the distributing entity on that dividend as an advanced income tax payment.
-As such, the company was entitled to claim a tax refund for that first category tax paid by the distributing entity.
+Even though the ITL does not allow companies to consolidate for tax purposes, until 2020 a company with NOLs that received a dividend from another Chilean entity was entitled to offset those dividends with its NOLs.
+The offset entitled the company to treat the first category tax paid by the distributing entity on the dividend as an advanced income tax payment.
+As such, the company was entitled to claim a tax refund for the first category tax paid by the distributing entity.
 Prior to the offset, the dividend had to be grossed up by the first category tax paid thereon by the distributing company.
+Tax credits arising from first category tax liabilities that had been offset with foreign tax credits could not be treated as an advance corporate income tax payment.

+For a discussion of the ordering rules applicable to the use of advance corporate income tax payments, including the possibility of seeking a tax refund, see V.B.11.b., below.

-Even though the dividend may have been received from an entity that is subject to the partial integration system, the 65% tax credit limitation was not applicable for purposes of determining the amount that can be used as an advance income tax payment when the dividend was offset with NOLs.
+Even though the dividend may have been received from an entity that is subject to the partial integration system, the 65% tax credit limitation did not apply for purposes of determining the amount that could be used as an advance income tax payment when the dividend was offset with NOLs.
 The 2020 ITL reform, however, no longer allows dividends to be offset with a company’s NOLs.
-Instead, the first category tax associated with the dividend must be booked in the company’s SAC registry, so that it may still be utilized as a tax credit by the shareholder against his or her surtax or additional tax liability when the company distributes a dividend.
+Instead, the first category tax associated with a dividend must be booked in a company’s SAC registry, so that it may still be utilized as a tax credit by the shareholder against his or her surtax or additional tax liability when the company distributes a dividend.

+The 2020 ITL reform provided a transitional rule for taxable years 2020 to 2023, which allowed NOLs to offset only up to:

+90% of dividends received in 2020;

+80% of dividends received in 2021;

+70% of dividends received in 2022; and

+50% of dividends received in 2023.

+This transitional rule allows taxpayers to still claim a tax refund from 2020 through 2023 for the first category tax carried in the dividend but only up to the percentage established for each of these four years.

 Comment: Through 2019, it was common in Chile to have a two-tier corporate structure, with a holding company with debt and the operating affiliate generating profits.
 The NOL offset mechanism allowed the holding company to recover through a tax refund the first category tax paid by the affiliate.
 The limitation introduced for the recoverability of the first category tax will induce companies to revisit their Chilean corporate structure and financial arrangements.